xgreenrx-star/pwdongle/godot-app/README.md

 ## License

-This companion app follows the same license as the main PWDongle project.
+This companion app is licensed under the **GNU General Public License v3.0 (or later)**, consistent with the main PWDongle project.
+See the root `LICENSE` file for the full text.

 ## Related Documentation